arkraieski/formula1data/README.md

 # formula1data
 R package to import Formula 1 data using the Ergast API

 Start your engines!
 This package aims to provide a simple, consistent syntax to query the Ergast API and get clean data.frames of Formula 1 World Championship data.
 It includes functions to import lap times, pit stops, qualifying results, race results, and world championship standings.
+The package also includes functions to create a full local copy of Ergast's database in 'SQLite' using the 'RSQLite' package.

 I have had a ton of fun playing with these datasets, so I wanted to make it easy for novice and advanced R users alike to get started analyzing Formula 1.
 I hope you will have as much fun with this data as I have had!